cypress-io/cypress/packages/electron/README.md

 ## Upgrading Electron

-Many users rely on the bundled Chromium and Node.js to be relatively recent.
+Many users expect the bundled Chromium and Node.js to be relatively recent.
 Also, historically, it has been extremely difficult to upgrade over multiple major versions of Electron at once, because of all the breaking changes in Electron and Node.js that impact Cypress.

 Therefore, the version of `electron` that is bundled with Cypress should be kept as up-to-date as possible with the [stable Electron releases](https://www.electronjs.org/releases/stable).